SamAld06/Java-practice/README.md

   - `Code some Springboot relating to the rock, paper, scissors programme`
   - `Decide what the learning plan project will be and write the first draft of the project plan`

-Day 4: Understand what Typescript is and how to use it
+Day 4: Understand what Groovy is and how to use it
   - `Understand basic syntax`
-  - `Code a basic rock, paper, scissors in Typescript`
+  - `Code a basic rock, paper, scissors with Groovy`
   - `Go back over Springboot`

 Day 5: Recap the week and go over anything unsure about